chaseruskin/orbit/README.md

     init                  initialize an ip from an existing project view                  display metadata of an ip
     read                  lookup hdl source code
-    get                   fetch an hdl entity for code integration tree                  view the dependency graph
+    get                   fetch an hdl unit for code integration tree                  show the dependency graph
     lock                  save the world state of an ip test, t               run a test
     build, b              plan and execute a target